Phlanka Logo

 e.g. CfgVehicles

 A dropdown.
-Sets the top-level class name in the config.
-Choose the type that matches your item: CfgVehicles (characters, clothing, wearables), CfgWeapons (weapons and attachments), or CfgMagazines (ammunition magazines).
+Sets the top-level class name in the config: CfgVehicles (characters, clothing, wearables), CfgWeapons (weapons and attachments), or CfgMagazines (ammunition).

 Class Name